 After the Survey

-This in-home visit also provides you with a first chance to evaluate the company: did the person show up on time, were they knowledgeable, did they make you feel comfortable?
-The person will take a detailed inventory of the items you’ll be moving and then will post your quote using our standardized template on your GoodMigrations account a few days later.
-International moving quotes are typically only valid for specified amount of time.
-That is why requesting moving quotes too early might prove to be a waste of time.
+After the moving company has taken a detailed inventory of the items you’ll be moving, they’ll put everything together and send you the estimate.
+Different companies have different ways of delivering the quote to you.
+At GoodMigrations, our movers will post your quote using our standardized template on your GoodMigrations account a few days later.
+Keep in mind that International moving quotes are typically only valid for specified amount of time, so requesting moving quotes too early might be a waste of time.

-Your quote will include the estimated time it will take your stuff to reach its destination once it's been packed up.
+Your quote will also include the estimated time it will take your stuff to reach its destination once it's been packed up.
 Shipments will differ in the frequency they go out, depending on the company you've hired, where you are shipping from, and where you are shipping to.
 For example, on a busy route like New York to London, your shipment should leave the port fairly quickly.
 If you're heading from New York to Fiji it might sit in a warehouse for a while until there's enough to fill a whole container.
 Make sure you ask the company when it's likely to ship out.

 Note that a quote is not always the final price you'll pay: you won't be charged until your goods are actually picked up and weighed/measured at the mover's warehouse.
 If the final price does end up being more than the quote, the mover should have a legitimate reason for the increase (for example, you added some items to the shipment that weren't included in the survey).

-The next two sections, Shipping options and Container options, provide more detailed information about how you ship your goods and what you ship them in.
+The next two sections, Shipping options, and Container options, provide more detailed information about how you ship your goods and what you ship them in.
 These options will have an impact on your overall cost, so it's important to understand them.